 Belgian high-voltage transmission system operator Elia will connect the wind farm to the country’s power grid.

-Tractebel provided assistance in wind farm development, domain concession application file, follow-up of geotechnical site investigation, assistance during site investigations, and in conducting risk assessment studies for the project.
+Tractebel provided assistance in wind farm development, domain concession application file, follow-up of geotechnical site investigation, assistance during site investigations, and conducting risk assessment studies for the project.